tumbalcain/R2045_FTC_Team_19829_Repository/archive/ARCHIVE.md

 [⚠️ ATTENTION ⚠️]
 This folder is only used to store 10 folders from previous seasons.
-This folder should NOT store more than 10 folders for convinience.
+This folder should NOT store more than 10 folders for convenience.

 ### Folder Status

 <ul>
-<li>Active (🟢) - Folder is in active collaboration and used currently.</li>
+<li>Active (🟢) - Folder is in active collaboration and is used currently.</li>
 <li>Archived (🟡) - Folder is archived in this folder.</li>
 <li>Expunged (🔴) - Folder was deleted in some circumstances.</li>
 </ul>